 When learning about mental health, students first need to be familiar with the proper terminology.
-Using language such as "nervous breakdown," "crazy," or "mental" is inappropriate when referring to mental health and mental illness.
-These terms attach a negative meaning to mental illness and create stigma, that just perpetuates the problem.
+Using language such as "nervous breakdown," "crazy," or "mental" is inappropriate when referring to mental health and mental health challenges.
+These terms attach a negative meaning to mental health and create stigma, that just perpetuates the problem.

-As students get older, they will be taught the proper terms so that they can accurately make the link between symptoms and signs and the appropriate disorders.
-This way, mental health discussions will be just as ordinary and commonplace
+As students get older, they will be taught the proper terms so that they can accurately make the link between warning symptoms and signs and the appropriate disorders.
+This way, mental health discussions will be just as ordinary and commonplace as discussions about lung or heart health; thus, the stigma would disappear.
+This will lead to earlier recognition of the problem; earlier intervention to encourage help-seeking behaviour; and, ultimately, the earlier creation of a supportive environment for the individual.

-In the previous chapter, students learned that sadness and fear are expected feelings for children and adults.
+In the previous chapter, students learned that sadness and fear are expected feelings for youth and adults.
 In particular, they examined warning signs that show when feelings of sadness and fear could indicate a deeper problem.
 In this chapter, students will be introduced to the terms major depressive disorder (MDD) and anxiety disorder (AD).

-- Major depressive disorder (MDD) is a scientific term used by health professionals to describe a condition that affects people by making them feel very sad most of the time for periods lasting longer than two weeks. - Anxiety disorder (AD) is the scientific term used by health professionals to describe when a person is afraid or worries inappropriately in relation to his/her life situation.
+- Major depressive disorder (MDD) is a scientific term used by health professionals to describe a condition that affects people by making them feel very sad most of the time for periods lasting longer than two weeks. - Anxiety disorder (AD) is the scientific term used by health professionals to describe when a person is afraid or worries inappropriately in relation to their life situation.

-Generalized anxiety disorder (GAD), separation anxiety disorder (SAD), and panic disorder (PD) will specifically be introduced to students.
+• Generalized anxiety disorder (GAD), separation anxiety disorder (SAD), and panic disorder (PD) will specifically be introduced to students.